DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ```

 ### <a name="XCameraViewController"></a> Implementation of Custom Scanner ViewController
-Before proceed calling the `deployScanner` function, the app must have an Extended `XCameraViewController` class, in which the extended class will be used to Scan ID Card.
+Before proceeding to call the `deployScanner` function, the app must have an Extended `XCameraViewController` class, in which the extended class will be used to Scan ID Card.
 The minimum implementation of the Extended `XCameraViewController` class is shown below.
 ```swift
 /** Sample Swift Class of Extended XCameraViewController */
 // Assume that the App has a protocol name PreviewListener (Optional)